 If you want the full list, check Source\GlobalConstants.cpp in the source code.

-When the property name is simply the button name by itself like in the above examples, it is treated as the action “press and hold”.
-So in the earlier R2 = RMB example, the right mouse button will be pressed when R2 is, held for as long as R2 is held, and released when R2 is released.
+When the property name is simply the button name by itself, like in the above examples, it is treated as the action “press and hold”.
+So in the earlier R2 = RMB example, the right mouse button will be pressed when R2 is first pressed, held for as long as R2 is held, and released when R2 is released.

 Other “button actions” can be specified instead, and each button can have multiple commands assigned to it at once such as for a “tap” vs a “hold.”
 For example: